chuckhendo/wp-faker/README.md

 All you have to do is editing the file config.php to suit your needs and browse the wp-faker folder.

+### Flex content fields

+To use flex content fields, you can't use the system name of the field.
+You will need to use the field_key (you know, this kind of key : field_5641e6b5d1167)

 ## Don't use it on your production server

 This tool is meant to be used only for development, don't let anybody pollute your